fsdrw08/SysOps/Others/Git upload and download.md

 git sparse-checkout init --cone

-git sparse-checkout set &lt;sub folder&gt;
+git sparse-checkout set &lt;sub folder&gt; // &lt; - no forward slash in the begin and the end of the sub folder path

 git checkout